 We realize this kind of proposal will just raise the roof with protest from most building owners, legitimate long-term businesses who see all competition as bad, and with the commercial real estate industry broadly defined.

 We suggest private meetings with the commercial real estate industry prior to launching the attempt to pass a vibrant downtown ordinance, because to them a lively downtown won’t be nearly as important as their commissions and ordinary ways of doing business.
+Emphasize this is a program only forcing rental for a month at a time, so that if the dream tenant comes along, their deal will turn out just fine.

 Your selling points will be it's good for the community, it’s good to get building owners thinking more flexibly about what is and isn’t acceptable, and it may regenerate a market in which they can open vibrant permanent businesses.